JoshDavid/EasyGUI/README.md

 R ← {p} NotifyInfo msg

 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
-- R is nonexistent right now.
-No result is currently returned.
-May change this to return a shy result
+- R is an empty char
 - Msg is the message you want displayed in the dialog box.
 Msg can be an array of items or a single item.
 Character, Numeric, or Mixed.
 If Msg is a matrix, line breaks will be added to each row.

 This functions displays a dialog box with a blue background and white text color.